Carvana Brings New Co-Signer F - GuruFocus.com

-Carvana co-signer financing now available to qualified Tampa applicants.
+Carvana now offers co-signer financing to qualified Atlanta applicants.
 (Photo: Business Wire)

 Adding a co-signer couldn’t be easier.
 Customers can simply apply alongside their co-signer and include the co-signer’s information on Carvana’s website or app.
 Customers will see their financing terms—both with and without their co-signer—in a matter of seconds with no impact to either individual’s credit score.
 If eligible customers want to move forward with a co-signer, Carvana collects driver’s licenses and other documents from both individuals and schedules a delivery where both individuals must be present to check out the new ride.